Challenger (actor)

-ASM Tofazzal Hossain (died on 12 October 2010; known by his stage name Challenger) was a Bangladeshi television and film actor.
-He was born in 1959, in Dacca, East Pakistan (now Dhaka, Bangladesh).
+Challenger (born ASM Tofazzal Hossain; 1959 – 12 October 2010) was a Bangladeshi television and film actor known for his work in many dramas and movies.
+He became popular for his performances in television dramas and later appeared in several feature films.

-Career
+Early and personal life

+Challenger was born in 1959 in Dhaka, which was then part of East Pakistan (now in Bangladesh).
+His birth name was ASM Tofazzal Hossain and he was also known by the personal nickname Sadek.
+His younger sister Monira Mithu, is a well-known television actress in Bangladesh.
 Hossain was nicknamed "Challenger" by writer, director Humayun Ahmed, when he debuted his acting career in the television drama Hablonger Bazare.